Chinese PM says wants to see a strong euro

-“I think cooperation between China and Central and Eastern Europe is in favor of the European integration process and we wish to see a prosperous, united and developed Europe, and also to see a strong euro currency,” Li told a news briefing after meeting Romanian Prime Minister Victor Ponta.
+“I think cooperation between China and Central and Eastern Europe is in favour of the European integration process and we wish to see a prosperous, united and developed Europe, and also to see a strong euro currency,” Keqiang told a news briefing after meeting Romanian Prime Minister Victor Ponta.

 The three-day trip will be Li Keqiang’s first visit to a Central and Eastern European country as premier.
 He is also the first Chinese premier to visit Bucharest in two decades.